Previous dayMarch 29, 2026Next day

 5.2 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 133 km SE of McCarthy, Alaska on March 29, 2026 at 23:07 UTC.
-It arrived roughly 17 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 5.2 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.1 earthquake 133 km SE of McCarthy, Alaska with origin time 23:07 UTC on March 29, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 2.5 earthquake that occurred about 17 hours earlier.
+The event originated approximately 5.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.576°, -141.185°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.576°N, -141.185°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29